SacredSpud/PicoCalcGames/README.md

 + PicoFile - A simple database.

 All of these programs are designed to work with the basic RP2040 microcontroller.
-Without modification they may run too fast on the RP2350.
+Without modification the games may run too fast on the RP2350.